ArtieFuzzz/Raven0/Privacy Policy.md

 ## Data Collection

-We Store The Following Data:

-* Guild ID - Prefix, Settings and etc.
-* User ID (We do not collect user IDs yet) - User settings.
+We do not collect any data.

-## Data Removal

-* Contact me on discord and send me your discord ID

 ## Infrastructure